 World Heritage Bath

 Bath is the only city in the UK to be a designated World Heritage Site in its entirety.
 In 1987, the city was listed by UNESCO as a cultural site with outstanding universal value and cultural significance, due to its Roman remains, hot springs, eighteenth-century architecture, eighteenth-century town planning, social setting and landscape setting.
+In 2021, Bath received an exceptional second UNESCO listing as part of the Great Spa Towns of Europe.

 Roman Remains and Hot Springs